microsoft/presidio/docs/analyzer/index.md

 #### Using python runtime

+!!! note "Note"
-> This requires the Presidio Github repository to be cloned.
+    This requires the Presidio Github repository to be cloned.

 ```sh
 cd presidio-analyzer